dgavara/react-docker/.github/PULL_REQUEST_TEMPLATE.md

 # Description

-Please include a summary of the change and which issue is fixed (if possible include screenshots).
+Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

 ## Type of change